Mediation in Georgia

 - The settlement can be reached more quickly – During litigation there are many steps that involve the cooperation of the opposing side and with a highly adversarial divorce there are frequently “strategic or punitive” delays.
 Depositions and responses can take months to complete and court trial dockets are sometimes weeks or months after final documentation is collected and prepared.
 In a cooperative mediated approach both parties have incentives to complete the process more quickly.

-- You have more control over the outcome and costs – In Divorce Mediation the couple controls how quickly or slowly decisions are made and what the terms of the divorce will be in the Marital Settlement Agreement.
-Each step is by agreement, in contrast to the adversarial process in which attorneys set disposition and court dates and judges make decisions with very limited time and information.
-In a divorce, frequently, time is money.
+- You have more control over the outcome and costs – In Divorce Mediation the couple controls what the terms of the divorce will be in the Marital Settlement Agreement.
+Each step is by agreement, in contrast to the adversarial process in which attorneys set disposition and court dates and judges, by necessity, make decisions with very limited time and information.

 - Emotions can be managed – This is the least appreciated advantage to a mediated divorce.
 Many people simply want to be heard and understood in the divorce process.
 However, in an adversarial (litigated) process this can get out of control, as each person triggers anger and resentment in the other.
-The attorneys in the Law Firm of Wade H. Everett can assist the parties in acknowledging feelings but not allowing feelings to control the decision-making process.
+Wade H. Everett can assist the parties in acknowledging feelings but not allowing feelings to control the decision-making process.

 - Mediation builds on the positive – In mediation, both parties are encouraged to recognize the positive in the other person and to find common ground for agreement.
 In court, each side must emphasize the negative about the other person in order to “win” against the other.
 Especially when there will be future contact between the parties, such as in parenting, whatever goodwill remains between the parties should be preserved and not destroyed

-If Mediation Fails: When people use divorce mediation, they do not give up their right to go to court.
+If Mediation Fails: If mediation fails, you can still go to court.
+When people use divorce mediation, they do not give up their right to go to court.
 If you are not satisfied during the mediation process, you can stop at any time, proceed on with your attorney and have the judge decide the issues.
 What has occurred in mediation will remain confidential, so the parties can start fresh.

 Attorney and Client – Hand-In-Hand: Divorce mediation, with the assistance of Wade H. Everett and his support team makes it easier on you.
 Your rights and needs are protected, the emotional involvement in a trial setting is avoided, and the way your marriage ends will significantly affect the way you approach your future.
 When you use mediation to help both of you communicate and make important decisions, it can be easier to move forward and accept the past, rather than feeling hurt and anger as a result of an expensive and divisive court battle.